 - If your potatoes are super small, leave them whole but use a fork to poke a few holes in them, so the steam escapes.

 This recipe is straightforward and doesn't require any special equipment or ingredients.
-Gather your ingredients, preheat the oven and let's get into it.
+Preheat the oven, and let's get into it.

 - Add the potatoes to a colander and rinse under cool water and pat dry thoroughly with paper towels.